Progress (spacecraft): Design

-Reduction in mass was possible because the Progress was designed to be uncrewed and disposable.
-This means that there is no need for bulky life support systems and heat shields.
-A small amount of weight is saved due to the lack of automatic crew rescue systems and the lack of parachutes.
-The spacecraft also has no ability to split into separate modules.
-After undocking, the spacecraft performs a retrofire and burns up in the atmosphere.
+The Progress spacecraft’s uncrewed and disposable design enables significant weight reduction.
+Unlike Soyuz, it does not require life support systems, heat shields, parachutes, or automatic crew rescue systems.
+Additionally, it lacks the ability to separate into multiple modules.
+After completing its mission, the spacecraft undocks, performs a controlled retrofire, and burns up upon reentry into Earth's atmosphere.

 Versions

-There were many small variations between the different flights, but the major upgrades are reflected in the change of name.
+Five major variants of the Progress spacecraft have been flown so far: Progress 7K-TG (1978–1990), Progress M 11F615A55 (1989–2009), Progress M1 (2000–2004), Progress M 11F615A60 (2008–2015) and Progress MS (since 2015).

+In addition, three custom Progress M variants were launched to deliver ISS modules Pirs in 2001, Poisk in 2009 and Prichal in 2021.

-Progress (1978–1990)
+Progress 7K-TG (1978–1990)

 There were 42 spacecraft built using the initial Progress design, the last one being launched in May 1990.

 The bureau in charge of designing the freighter was TsKBEM (now RKK Energia).
 They began work on the design in mid-1973, assigning Progress the GRAU index 11F615A15.
 The design was complete by February 1974, and the first production model was ready for launch in November 1977.
 Progress 1 launched on 20 January 1978 aboard the same rocket used to launch the Soyuz.
 It still featured the same launch shroud as the Soyuz, though this was purely for aerodynamic purposes as the launch escape system had been deactivated.

 This first version of Progress had a mass of 7020 kg and carried 2300 kg of cargo, or 30% of its launch mass.
-It had the same diameter as the Soyuz at 2.2 m, but was 8 m in length — slightly longer.
+It had the same diameter as the Soyuz at 2.2 m, but was 8 m in length – slightly longer.
 The autonomous flight time was 3 days, the same time as that of the Soyuz ferry.
 It could spend 30 days docked.
 Progress always docked to the aft port of the station it was resupplying (the aft being where the main rocket engines of the station and their tankage, for refueling by the Progress, are located).